Rebilly/api-definitions/CONTRIBUTING.md

 - Follow [path conventions](./openapi/paths/README.md)
 - Use appropriate HTTP methods.
     - POST to insert a new resource.
-    - PUT to create with specified ID or replace existing Resource (must return 200 for updated and 201 for created).
+    - PUT to create with specified ID or replace existing Resource.
+      Must return 200 for updated and 201 for created.
     - GET to get a resource or a collection.
     - DELETE to delete a resource.
-- Response must contain http header `Location` of the newly created resource; if the status is 201, the `Location` header must exist.
+- Response must contain http header `Location` of the newly created resource.
+  If the status is 201, the `Location` header must exist.

 #### Collections